iotics-live/iotics-Controller/iotics/DOCS.md

 3. Start the "iotics Controller" add-on.
 4. Login to the iotics admin interface and complete the setup process.

+## Default admin interface credentials (beta)
+- Username: admin
+- Password: password
+- Port: 4443

+Notice: This add-on currently serves as a backend for the iotics mobile & tablet applications.
+A webapp version is currently under development.

 ## Support